 Glutes (buttocks) – Lying on your back, take one knee into your chest and across your body towards your opposite shoulder.
 Add a little rotation by drawing the ankle in towards you.
 Feel the stretch in the buttocks only.

-To register for the Blackmores Sydney Running Festival this Sunday, visit Run.Blackmores.com.au and for more fitness events in and around Sydney, plus workout reviews, recipes and active travel, sign up to our newsletter!
+To register for the Blackmores Sydney Running Festival, visit Run.Blackmores.com.au and for more fitness events in and around Sydney, plus workout reviews, recipes and active travel, sign up to our newsletter!